- GWSB Regulations

 Applicants for graduate teaching assistantships must have a minimum score of 600 paper-based or 100 Internet-based on the TOEFL, an overall band score of 7.0 on the IELTS with no individual band score below 6.0, or a score of 68 on the PTE.

-Students with the following English language test scores are exempt from taking English for Academic Purposes (EAP) courses: TOEFL, 600 paper-based or 100 Internet-based; IELTS, overall band score of 7.0 with no individual band score below 6.0; PTE, 68.
+Students with the following English language test scores are exempt from taking English for Academic Purposes (EAP) courses: TOEFL, 600 paper-based or 100 Internet-based; IELTS, overall band score of 7.0 with no individual band score below 6.0; or a score of 68 on the PTE.
 Students with test scores below these minimums must register for an EAP course during their first semester.
 Students assigned EAP courses should anticipate additional tuition expenses as well as a possible extended period of time required to complete their degree program.
 EAP courses do not count toward degree requirements.

 Currently enrolled students wishing to transfer from one graduate degree program to another within the School must complete a new application for admission through the appropriate degree program office.
 Applicants for transfer are subject to requirements in effect at the time of transfer.
-In addition, students must submit all required credentials no later than the established completion dates for the term for which the transfer is requested.
+In addition, students must submit all required credentials by posted application deadlines for the program of application.
 Students must be in good academic standing (3.0 grade-point average) for transfer consideration.

-The application fee is waived for a student applying for readmission who was registered as a degree candidate at the time of last registration at the University and has not since registered at another college or university.
+The application fee is waived for students applying for readmission who was previously registered as a graduate degree candidate at GWSB.
+Other fees associated with admission and starting a program may apply.